-Google+ (AKA Google Plus, GPlus, or G+) is both a social content hosting silo operated by Google, similar in many respects to Facebook, and a centralized Google identity service for other Google services like YouTube.
+Google+ (AKA Google Plus, GPlus, or G+) is a soon to be shut down (2019 April) social content hosting silo operated by Google, similar in many respects to Facebook, and formerly a centralized Google identity service (since transitioned to Google Identity Platform.

 Google has integrated Google+ across many of their services, e.g. even Google's search shows a toolbar for it when signed into Google+.

 Google announced an expedited shutdown date of April 2019 for the consumer version.
 The initial shutdown date was August 2019.